Tips for the Aging Gardener

 See full disclosure here.

-Gardening Tools & Equipment Designed to Make Gardening Easier for Seniors & All Gardeners
+Gardening Tools & Equipment Designed to Make Gardening Easier for a Senior Gardener

-Having the right equipment goes a long way in simplifying gardening and the wear and tear on our bodies.
-For instance, a handy kneeler works perfect for getting up and down in the garden and the padding helps with stress to the knees.
+Having the right tools goes a long way in simplifying gardening and the wear and tear on our bodies.
+For instance, a handy kneeler works perfectly for getting up and down in the garden and the padding helps with stress to the knees.
 When you tire of kneeling, turn it over and it makes a stool too.
 I love the pocket for keeping tools accessible.

 If you aren’t keen on carrying a kneeling bench around the garden, consider wearing comfortable kneeling pads.
 Kneeling is hard on the knees, so be okay with just sitting on the ground as you’re doing your weeding or deadheading.
 Just don’t get stuck down there.

 I recently read another review on this Garden Rocker with an adjustable Seat, so I purchased it.
-You do have to be able to balance on it and you have to have strength in you legs to get up and down.
-I mainly use this stool when I’m working in one area especially for weeding, planting bulbs and working in my raised veggie beds.
+You do have to be able to balance on it and you have to have strength in your legs to get up and down.
+I mainly use this stool when I’m working in one area, especially for weeding, planting bulbs and working in my raised bed gardens.
 It really has become a favorite gardening tool of mine.

-Be sure the tools you are using are solid, ergonomic tools to prevent injuries.
+Be sure the hand tools you are using are solid, ergonomic tools to prevent injuries.

 Tips for Simplifying Gardening Tasks